What is Auto Exposure Bracketing?

 - Select the number of exposures you need.
 Two is the bare minimum.

-- Select how much compensation to be used between each exposure.
+- Select how much compensation is to be used between each exposure.

 - Compose the scene and press the shutter release to make the exposures.